mdclyburn/energia-makefile/README.md

 4. Place the .ino file that you want to compile in the energia-makefile dir

-4. export ENERGIADIR=/<path to energia>/energia
+4. export ENERGIADIR=/YOUR PATH/energia

-   export ENERGIABOARD=lpmsp430g2553
+   export ENERGIABOARD=lpmsp430g2553 (or whatever your taraget)

    make

-5. Profit!
+5. Get elf file.

+To compile and upload your .elf file:

+1. run sudo /YOUR PATH/energia-0101E0016/hardware/tools/msp430/bin/mspdebug

+2. in the debugger, type 'erase'

+3. in the debugger, type 'prog yourFile.elf'

+4. in the debugger, type 'run'

 ================================================================================